 EPF-1.
 The County, and each municipality in the County, shall adopt a policy its comprehensive plan, on the siting of essential public capital facilities of a Countywide or statewide nature.
-1.1 a Countywide facility which has the potential for serving the entire County 1.1.1 or more than one jurisdiction in the County; or a statewide facility which serves or has the potential for serving the entire 1.1.2 state, or which serves less than the entire state, but more than one county.

-Essential public facilities must have a useful life of 10 years or more and be either:
+1.1 Essential public facilities must have a useful life of 10 years or more and be either: